manyducksco/borf/packages/client/README.md

 - Requests return a promise that resolves to an object with status, headers and an auto-parsed body.
 - Add caching support with `.invalidate(pattern)` function and `fresh` bool option on requests.

+#### Create dev tools

+Add a dev tool service that collects info on service access.
+Eventually build a map to see which components and services are bringing in a given service.

 ## A Woof App

 The basic app structure starts with an App instance: